kh4n10/firstProject/readMe.md

 **Red Proton:** The protons are coloured red and upon collecting them, the player gains 10 points.

-**Green Electrons:** 3 electrons will be randomly generated onto the board and will relocate randomly whenever the user moves the white atom.
-If the user collects a green electron, 5 points will be deducted from the score.
+**Green Electrons:** 3 electrons will be randomly generated onto the board and will relocate randomly whenever the player moves the white atom.
+If the player collects a green electron, 5 points will be deducted from the score.

-**Features:** The user will have 30 seconds to move the white atom around to collect as many protons as possible, without picking up any electrons!
+**Features:** The player will have 30 seconds to move the white atom around to collect as many protons as possible, without picking up any electrons!

 A timer counting down will be visible to the right of the board.
 To the right of the timer will be a scoreboard which updates whenever the user collects a proton or a electron.

 Once the game has finished, a message will appear 1 second later to inform the user the game has finished and what their score was.
 A second later, a high score board will appear which only displays the top 3 highest scores (user **CANNOT** input their name along with their scores).
 After this, a reset button will appear where the user has the option to start the game again and attempt to better their previous scores.

 ###Functionality
 This is a simple application that displays the game; ATOM.
-Manipulating when the content of the HTML should be displayed and hidden was achieved by using JavaScript and JQuery.
+Manipulating when the content of the DOM should be displayed and hidden was achieved by using JavaScript and JQuery functions as well as various other features.

 ###Implementation
 ####General